facebookresearch/nevergrad/docs/index.rst

     pip install nevergrad

+You can find other installation options in the :ref:`Getting started section <getting_started>`.

 Feel free to join `Nevergrad users Facebook group <https://www.facebook.com/groups/nevergradusers/>`_.

 Minimizing a function using an optimizer (here :code:`OnePlusOne`) can be easily run with: